eyes-eyes/mcPackSpriteSheetGenerator/README.md

 ## DO NOT HAVE ABSURD FILE SIZE TEXTURE PACKS OR ELSE WILL NOT WORK!!!
 If the texture pack file size is too large, the tool will NOT work.
 Keep this in mind!
+The main contributor to this are really high resolution panoramas or skies.